Find EV charger rebates by ZIP

 A Level 2 charger rebate covers the EVSE itself (the charger).
 It typically requires you to install it on a dedicated 240V circuit — which often means an electrical panel upgrade ($2,000–$5,000) for older homes.
 A Smart Splitter rebate covers the NeoCharge Smart Splitter, which avoids the panel upgrade entirely by sharing your existing 240V dryer or EV outlet between two devices.

-Six utilities (PG&E, SMUD, Tacoma Power, Duke Energy, BC Hydro, 3CE) explicitly approve the Smart Splitter as an eligible device because it qualifies as an EV power management / circuit sharing device.
+Utilities like PG&E, SMUD, Tacoma Power, Duke Energy, and 3CE explicitly approve the Smart Splitter as an eligible device because it qualifies as an EV power management / circuit sharing device.

 Utility rebates: typically 4 to 8 weeks from application submission to delivery, either as a mailed check or a credit applied to your utility bill.
 Most utilities require proof of purchase + proof of installation before processing.